pelletized/blinkr/README.md

 How to use
 ----------

-After linking to your version of jquery, simply seletc the element you would like to blink, like so:
+After linking to your version of jquery, simply select the element you would like to blink, like so:
 ```sh
 $('.blink').blinkr();
 ```